somefunAgba/NLSIG-COVID19Lab/README.md

 <!--#### Recovered-->

-## Miscellanous
+## Contributions, Issues or Support
+If you are:

-If interested in dedicating the time to port to other languages, please contact me, by creating a [new issue](https://github.com/somefunAgba/NLSIG-COVID19Lab/issues/new/choose).
+- interested in dedicating the time to port to other languages or contribute to the software

+- want to report issues or problems with the software

+- seek miscellanous support

+Then, you may contact me, by creating a [new issue](https://github.com/somefunAgba/NLSIG-COVID19Lab/issues/new/choose).

 ## License
 This work is free software under the [BSD 3-Clause "New" or "Revised" License](https://github.com/somefunAgba/NLSIG-COVID19Lab/blob/main/LICENSE)